When Michelle Obama was photographed exuberantly hula hooping with her daughter, “hoopers” jumped for joy.

 So, is hooping just another exercise fad, or are these giddy gyraters really on to something?

 It’s certainly a good form of aerobic and toning exercise, with Beyonce, for one, claiming that hooping is what keeps her abs hard.
+Virgin Active health clubs now offer Hulaerobics classes in 20 of their nationwide clubs.

 They have also recently woven hooping into their new School Yard Antics sessions across all of their clubs, along with other “good, old-fashioned yard games”.
 Nostalgia clearly has a big part to play in the hooping trend.